rlk/OVR_SDL2/README.md

 These examples share a simple SDL2 application framework that provides an OpenGL 3.2 Core Profile and an FPS-style interaction.
 Their modular design enables easy reuse and its license permits you to copy it for any purpose.

+## Usage

+`ESC` exits.

+Keyboard-mouse navigation uses `WASD` to move and the mouse to turn. `Space` moves up and `C` moves down.

+Gamepad navigation moves with the left stick and turns with the right.
+Button A moves up and button B moves down.

 ## Structure

 - `OVR_SDL2_app` implements a cross-platform VR application base class using SDL2 and the Oculus SDK.